Looking After Your Wellbeing During Exam Season

 Here we’ve rounded up some top tips to help you feel calm and in control during revision and exam season

-Book a Wellbeing Matters session!
+Book a Wellbeing Matters Session!

-To help you effectively manage your wellbeing through the revision and exam period, you can book a spot on one of our ‘Looking After Your Wellbeing During Exam Season’ sessions.
+To help you prepare to effectively manage your wellbeing through the revision and exam period, you can book a spot on one of our ‘Wellbeing During Exam Season’ Wellbeing Matters Sessions.
 We’ll share further practical strategies for navigating the period feeling good and functioning well!
+New dates are scheduled to be released soon.

 Maintain the basics…

-When life it stressful, it can be really easy to stop maintaining the basics, but these are the things that give us a solid platform and keep us steady when life is challenging.
+When life is stressful, it can be really easy to stop maintaining the basics, but these are the things that give us a solid platform and keep us steady when life is challenging.
 Try and keep a focus on:

 - Eating well - try to minimise sugar and caffeine and eat a rainbow of fresh fruit and veg.